 Study Abroad Program Overview

-This eight-week summer program provides an opportunity to study at one of the United Kingdom's oldest universities.
+This six-week summer program provides an opportunity to study at one of the United Kingdom's oldest universities.
 A special feature of the program is the chance to participate in excursions and cultural programs led by Cambridge University students (Program Assistants).
 Optional social activities and a series of Plenary Lectures are offered for cultural and academic enrichment at no additional cost.
 Spend your summer studying at the second-oldest university in the English-speaking world.

 Orientation at Pembroke/King's College International Summer School, University of Cambridge:

 Enjoy an all-day buffet on arrival day and pick up an information packet.

 - Welcome Dinner in King's College dining hall

 - Meet the head porter, college nurse, housing and IT officers, and especially the Program Assistants (all Cambridge students who will help you during the entire program)

 - Meet and bond with other international students

 - Get a "swipe" card to access gym, library, computer lab, and cafeteria